December 10, 2021

 I often include links in these posts, which add detail to whatever point I’m making from other people.
-But this time, I have to go all Fanboy on how much I love this document from Claire Hughes Johnson, COO of Stripe since 2014.
+But this time, I have to go all Fanboy on how much I love Claire Hughes Johnson, COO of Stripe since 2014.

-I’ve read Claire’s observations for a while on Twitter and various online media, but this doc she’s prepared and disseminated to new direct reports reminds me of similar statements I’ve made over the years.
+I’ve read Claire’s observations for a while on Twitter and various online media, but she prepared a doc for her new direct reports.
+It reminds me of similar statements I’ve made over the years.
 I wish I’d codified them rather than sharing them in emails.
-Read on, and I’ll be adding my clearly marked edits over time.
-The title below is a link to the original document on slab.com.
+Read on, and I’ll be adding my edits over time.

 First of all, I’m really excited to be working with each of you and your teams.

 - Bi-weekly or weekly 1:1s.
 We’ll try to keep the times consistent so you can plan.
 I’m a big fan of a joint 1:1 doc to track our agendas, actions, goals, and updates.
 EDIT: I’LL KEEP THESE TIMES SACROSANCT!
 I’ve had my own 1:1s cancelled upstream with little or no warning.
 Once you start down that slippery slope…

 - Weekly team meetings, as appropriate—I view these as both update and decision-making/work review forums.
 I expect people to be prepared and to participate, even though we’ll have to manage video conferences and time zones.

 - Quarterly planning sessions— I hope we make these happen with strong pre-work and good follow-up afterward with our teams and partners (internal or external).
 EDIT: these quarterly meetings will be good touchpoints for longer-term projects, and will provide roll-up data for our annual departmental strategic planning retreats.